 I’ve never quite understood the difference between Banana Bread and Banana Cake.
 I’ve been wracking my brain trying to come up with an explanation but just can’t think of one.
 But no matter.
 Every loves banana bread – or whatever you call it!

 Since I was on the subject of using up leftover egg whites a bit back, I was thinking about this Banana Cake, or Banana Bread, which uses up one of them.
-Hey..it’s a start.
-And that’s the kind of logic goes through my brain.
+But also features ripe bananas, sour cream, and dark chocolate chips.

 This is a recipe I’ve been making for years and I love it.
 It’s a variation of my Banana Upside Down Cake with Chocolate Chips, but I thought it was time to revisit it.
 And that one egg white was driving me nuts!
 You’ll notice I didn’t do the caramelized banana topping like on the original, which you’re welcome to do.
 Now stop loafing around and make it.
 It’s so simple—in fact, it’s a piece of cake.
 Or bread.

 Banana Cake or Banana Bread

 Be sure to use very ripe bananas, whichever you choose: the skin should have black speckles on them and be soft to the touch.
 I often add a shot of hyper-strong espresso to the batter, which is positively delicious.
 People often raise an eyebrow when I tell them how good coffee is with bananas, but since coffee is a tropical fruit (or berry), as are bananas, the combination makes sense.

 If you prefer, you can substitute 1/2 to 3/4 cup of chopped nuts, such as walnuts or pecans, for the chocolate chips, for a more classic banana bread.

 - 1 teaspoon baking powder, preferably aluminum-free (I always use Rumford)

 - 2 tablespoons (30g) melted butter (salted or unsalted)

 - 1 large egg, at room temperature